asalp/Block-Based-CS-NNs/README.md

 # Block-Based Compressed Sensing of images with Neural Networks

-In this research project I implemented Block-Based Compressed Sensing of images with Neural Networks based on "A DEEP LEARNING APPROACH TO BLOCK-BASED COMPRESSED SENSING OF IMAGES" paper by Amir Adler, David Boublil, Michael Elad , Michael Zibulevsky
+In this research project I implemented Block-Based Compressed Sensing of images with Neural Networks based on "A DEEP LEARNING APPROACH TO BLOCK-BASED COMPRESSED SENSING OF IMAGES" paper by Amir Adler, David Boublil, Michael Elad, Michael Zibulevsky.

 You can find the original paper here: https://arxiv.org/pdf/1606.01519.pdf